DED-EDU/celestia-long-term-data-storage-mvp/README.md

 }
 ```

-The next functions created willl be ```uploadFile()```, which uploads a file using our IPFS node, and ```setFile()``` that stores our IPFS hash/CID inside our function once an upload is successful.
+The next functions created will be ```uploadFile()```, which uploads a file using our IPFS node, and ```setFile()``` that stores our IPFS hash/CID inside our function once an upload is successful.
 As follows is an example of what the aforementioned functions look like:

 ```
 async function setFile(hash) {